OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

     private const string EhEntityPath = "{Event Hub path/name}";
     ```

-3. <span data-ttu-id="c4f85-132">將名為 `MainAsync` 的新方法新增到 `Program` 類別，如下所示：</span><span class="sxs-lookup"><span data-stu-id="c4f85-132">Add a new method named `MainAsync` to the `Program` class, as follows:</span></span>
+3. <span data-ttu-id="3bf4c-132">新增名為方法`MainAsync`toohello`Program`類別，如下所示：</span><span class="sxs-lookup"><span data-stu-id="3bf4c-132">Add a new method named `MainAsync` toohello `Program` class, as follows:</span></span>

     ```csharp
     private static async Task MainAsync(string[] args)
     {
-        // Creates an EventHubsConnectionStringBuilder object from the connection string, and sets the EntityPath.
+        // Creates an EventHubsConnectionStringBuilder object from hello connection string, and sets hello EntityPath.
-        // Typically, the connection string should have the entity path in it, but for the sake of this simple scenario
+        // Typically, hello connection string should have hello entity path in it, but for hello sake of this simple scenario
-        // we are using the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
+        // we are using hello connection string from hello namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
         {
             EntityPath = EhEntityPath